 It is important to distinguish between what might happen and the probability it may happen.
 For instance, there is a threat that your building might collapse, but the risk of this happening is far greater in San Francisco (where earthquakes are common) than in Stockholm (where they are not).

-Assessing risks is both a personal and a subjective process.
-Many people find certain threats unacceptable no matter the likelihood they will occur because the mere presence of the threat at any likelihood is not worth the cost.
+Assessing risks is both a personal and subjective process.
+Many people find certain threats unacceptable, no matter the likelihood they will occur, because the mere presence of the threat is not worth the cost.
 In other cases, people disregard high risks because they don't view the threat as a problem.